-What Makes This Blueberry Crumble Cheesecake Healthy
+Why You'll Love This Blueberry Crumble Cheesecake

-Ingredients for Blueberry Crumble Cheesecake
+Ingredients for Gluten Free Dairy Free Blueberry Crumble Cheesecake

 This blueberry crumble cheesecake is made up of 3 main components: the gluten free crust/crumble, the dairy free cheesecake filling, and the blueberry compote.